Updated: November 1, 2024

 What’s the next deadline?

-• By November 1, 2023, employers with five or more employees are required to offer either Illinois Secure Choice or the qualified plan of their choosing
+• By November 1, 2023, employers with five or more employees were required to offer either Illinois Secure Choice or the qualified plan of their choosing

 What were the previous deadlines?